+9779767998270 Spring 2026 Trek Offer – Up to 20% Off info@nepaloutdoorexpeditions.com

 3. Kathmandu accessibility:

-The access to Everest is through Access Lukla Airport, the only airport in the world with one runway that takes 35 minutes by air or 1 hour by helicopter.
-Lukla forms beginning point of trekking, and helicopter flights to Everest Base Camp.
+Access to Everest is through Lukla Airport, the only airport in the world with one runway that takes 35 minutes by air or 1 hour by helicopter.
+Lukla forms the beginning point of trekking and helicopter flights to the Everest Base Camp.

-The whole area of Khumbu constitutes Sagarmatha national park which is a UNESCO world heritage site.
-It is not just that it is a home to tallest mountains in the world but rather that it is the home of diverse terrains; pine and rhododendron woods, glacial valleys and of rare animals, snow leopard who is a red panda and Himalayan thar.
+The whole area of Khumbu constitutes Sagarmatha National Park, which is a UNESCO World Heritage Site.
+It is not just that it is home to the tallest mountains in the world, but rather that it is the home of diverse terrains: pine and rhododendron woods, glacial valleys, and rare animals, such as the snow leopard, which is a red panda, and the Himalayan thar.

 Did You Know?

-- Everest is getting taller: The increasing tectonic action makes the Everest taller in the range of 4 mm per year.
+• Everest is getting taller: The increasing tectonic activity makes Everest taller by about 4 mm per year.

-- Lukla is dubbed the most dangerous airport of the world: It has a steeped and short runway at an altitude 2,800 m on a cliff.
+• Lukla is dubbed the most dangerous airport in the world: It has a steep and short runway at an altitude of 2,800 m on a cliff.

-- Sagarmatha = Everest: Sagarmatha in Nepali translates to Forehead in the Sky, in Tibetan it is known as Chomolungma, or Goddess Mother of the World.
+• Sagarmatha is known to be Everest: Sagarmatha in Nepali translates to Forehead in the Sky; in Tibetan, it is known as Chomolungma, or Goddess Mother of the World.

-- Rhododendron forests flower in spring: These forests turn the routes into the natural garden with altitude levels of 2000-4000 meters.
+• Rhododendron forests flower in spring: These forests turn the routes into a natural garden with altitude levels of 2000-4000 meters.

 Final Thoughts: Is It Worth It?

-Once in Nepal and Everest starts calling your name all you have to do is to take a shortcut to the top of the world via helicopter tour.
-It be it a bucket list entry last minute or a well thought adventure, the trip to Everest Base Camp Helicopter Tour is a genius option to experience touching the sky without even sweating.
-Trekking strengthens the soul but flying creates memories quick, bright and stunning.
+Once in Nepal, and Everest starts calling your name, all you have to do is take a shortcut to the top of the world via a helicopter tour.
+It may be a bucket list entry, a last-minute adventure, or a well-thought-out trip, the trip to Everest Base Camp Helicopter Tour is a genius option to experience touching the sky without even sweating.
+Trekking strengthens the soul, but flying creates memories quickly, bright, and stunning.

-It is the experience that you will reminisce to your grandchildren about.
+It is the experience that you will reminisce about to your grandchildren.
 No blisters.
 None of those altitude tents.
-Only the glimpse of the Himalayas on the bird eye and the total silence of the rooftop of the world in the lens of your very feet.
-Whether you are a photographer and need perfect shot of the Himalaya, a couple on a honeymoon looking to make some lifetime memories or a working tourist who will be glad to afford extra height of pleasure, the Everest Base Camp Helicopter Tour is that type of vacation that takes away more than it takes.
-Loved the idea of our Everest Base Camp helicopter tour but crave the iconic trekking experience?
+Only the glimpse of the Himalayas from the bird’s eye and the total silence of the rooftop of the world in the lens of your very feet.
+Whether you are a photographer and need a perfect shot of the Himalaya, a couple on a honeymoon looking to make some lifetime memories, or a working tourist who will be glad to afford extra height of pleasure, the Everest Base Camp Helicopter Tour is that type of vacation that takes away more than it takes.
+Loved the idea of our Everest Base Camp helicopter tour, but crave the iconic trekking experience?
 We also offer the perfect hybrid adventure: the Everest Base Camp Trek with helicopter return.

 Frequently Asked Questions (FAQs) about EBC Helicopter Tour

-1. What is the duration of Everest Base Camp Helicopter Tour?
+1. What is the duration of the Everest Base Camp Helicopter Tour?

 2. Is it possible to make landings at the base camp of Everest?